bhasling/goa/README.md

 the two look very much the same and you can think of these as folders if you want.

 There are differences and the differences are what often confuse people.
 * A message may have multiple labels.
-That means it looks like it is in multiple folders, but it still one message.
+That means it can look like it is in multiple folders, but it still one message.
 * A label can have many message.
-(Not really, it is really the meessage that has label).
+(Not really, it is really the meessage that has label not the folder that has messages).
 However in the UI you can click on a label and see all its messages so it looks like a folder.
 In Gmail when you open a message you can see all the labels that message has and click a checkbox to remove a message from that label.

 If you move a message to trash you are just labeling it to with the trash label.
 It is not removed until you delete it.

+# Messages vs Threads

+Gmail has the concept of a thread.
+A thread is a list of email messages that have the same subject text.
+A thread is created when someone replies to an email or sends a new message with the same subject line as a previous email.
+Normally, in labels are applied to threads and viewed in the GMail UI as threads.